dariuszchmiela/NovaBank/README.md

 ## Producer service

-- `POST /api/v1/transfers` — accepts a transfer request, validates it (`@Valid`), publishes a `TransferRequestedEvent` to Kafka
+- `POST /api/v1/transfers` — accepts a transfer request, validates it (`@Valid`), builds a `TransferRequestedEvent`
 - **API versioning** via Spring's native request-header versioning (`X-API-Version`, defaults to `1`)
-- **Producer reliability**: `acks=all` + `enable.idempotence=true` — no message loss, no duplicate delivery on retry
-- **Partitioning**: events are keyed by `sourceAccountId`, guaranteeing ordering per account
 - **Error handling**: `@RestControllerAdvice` returns RFC 7807 `ProblemDetail` for validation failures
+- **Outbox pattern**: instead of publishing to Kafka directly, the event is serialized and saved to an `outbox_events` table in the same database transaction as the REST request.
+The request succeeds as soon as the write is durable — it no longer depends on Kafka being reachable at that moment
+- **Outbox publisher**: a scheduled poller (`OutboxPublisherScheduler`, configurable interval) reads unpublished rows and publishes them with `acks=all` + `enable.idempotence=true`, keyed by `sourceAccountId` for per-account ordering.
+A row is only marked published after Kafka confirms the write — a failed attempt is retried on the next poll, nothing is lost

 ## Consumer service

 - `@KafkaListener` on the transfer-requested topic, manual offset acknowledgment (`ack-mode: manual_immediate` — offset only commits after successful processing)
 - **Idempotency**: insert-and-catch on a unique `transfer_id` constraint in PostgreSQL (`processed_transfers` table).
-  Duplicate deliveries are detected by the database itself, not application logic — no race condition window
+  Duplicate deliveries — from Kafka retries or from the outbox poller re-sending after a late confirmation — are detected by the database itself, not application logic — no race condition window
-- **Dead-letter queue**: `DefaultErrorHandler` + `DeadLetterPublishingRecoverer` — 3 retries with a 1s backoff, then the
+- **Dead-letter queue**: `ErrorHandlingDeserializer` + `DefaultErrorHandler` + `DeadLetterPublishingRecoverer` — a
-  message is published to a dedicated DLT topic and the offset is committed, so a single bad message can't block the partition indefinitely
+  message that fails to deserialize *or* fails processing gets 3 retries with a 1s backoff, then is published to a dedicated DLT topic and the offset is committed, so one bad message can't block the partition indefinitely

+## Reliability, end to end

+At-least-once delivery at every hop (outbox → Kafka → consumer) combined with idempotent processing at the point that matters (the ledger insert) gives an effectively-exactly-once outcome without needing a distributed transaction.

 ## Tests

-- Unit test — mocked `KafkaTemplate`, verifies event construction and publish call
+- Unit test — mocked repository, verifies the event is correctly built and saved to the outbox
 - Integration tests (real Kafka + real PostgreSQL via Testcontainers):
-    - Producer: event is actually delivered to the topic
+    - Producer → outbox → poller: event is actually delivered to the topic
     - Consumer: first delivery is persisted; a duplicate delivery is skipped while subsequent messages keep being processed
     - DLQ: a message that keeps failing ends up on the DLT topic